yangchunluo/udacity-self-driving-p3-behavior-cloning/README.md

 #### 3. Creation of the Training Set & Training Process

-Training data was collected in the following manners:
+Training data was collected on track 1 in the following manners:

 * **Center-forward**: driving in counterclockwise direction, keeping the vehicle at center of the road, for two laps.
 * **Center-backward**: driving in clockwise direction, keeping the vehicle at center of the road, for one lap.